SiPMsim/SiPMSiM/Readme.txt

 ############# Compilation #############

+#####For Linux#####

 Required packages:  libxml2-dev libgsl-dev zlib1g-dev
 Compile using cmake :
+create a build folder of custom name (for instance SiPM_build) open terminal in the build folder
+execute:

+cmake "SiPM code folder directory"
+make
+make install

+#####For MacOS#####

+Required packages:  libxml2 libgsl zlib1g (install usinf bew) Compile using cmake :
+Copy and replace CMakeLists.txt from MacOS folder to the root of the package Make sure the libgsl version is 2.7.1
+If not, change in CMakeLists.txt include_directories("/usr/local/gsl-2.7.1/") to include_directories("/usr/local/gsl-yourversion/")

 create a build folder of custom name (for instance SiPM_build) open terminal in the build folder
 execute: